SonarSource/sonar-scanner-azdo/extensions/sonarqube/overview.md

 This extension provides build tasks that you incorporate into your build definition(s) to enable additional SonarQube functionality in Azure DevOps environments.

+_Note: this extension is officially supported for use with Azure DevOps Server (formerly TFS).
+Ongoing interoperability with Azure DevOps Services (cloud-based) is not assured._

 ## Benefits of the SonarQube Azure DevOps Marketplace Extension

 ### Quality Gate™ status publishing